DeviantNinja/Mandagochi/DevLog.md

 came up with a number of ideas for the project as discussed in the project idea above many which i think will be added in future weeks as they may be a little ambitious given how little i know, but i expect i just need to break it down so i laid out a road map as shown below.

-- Stage 1 - super simple pet functionalty
+- Stage 1 - super simple pet functionalty (console)
 - Stage 2 - basic gui not pretty but functional
 - Stage 3 - add in Task Management
 - Stage 4 - add in data percistance database/text file save?